Need to know

 All of the resort's public areas are wheelchair-accessible.
 The guest rooms are very spacious, but not specifically adapted.

 Children of all ages are very welcome.
-Extra beds and cots (both free) can be added to all villa types on request.
-Nanny services are free until 5pm, babysitting is US$10 an hour from then on.
+Extra beds and cots (both free) can be added to all villa types.
+Nanny services are free from 9am to noon and 2pm to 6pm, babysitting is US$10 an hour from then on.
 Overnight babysitting is available for US$100.

 With a wealth of baby equipment, a dedicated kids club, nanny services and babysitters-for-hire, Kokomo is just as comprehensive in its child-friendly offerings as it is for adults.